-Our research and development efforts associated with the development of certain of our products have been partially financed through grants from the Innovation Authority, formerly the Office of the Chief Scientist of the Israeli Ministry of Economy.
+Our research and development efforts associated with the development of certain of our products have been partially financed through grants from the Israeli Innovation Authority, or Innovation Authority, formerly the Office of the Chief Scientist of the Israeli Ministry of Economy.
 We are subject to certain restrictions under the terms of these grants.
-Specifically, manufacturing outside Israel, of any product incorporating technology developed with the funding provided by these grants is limited to a certain extent as set forth in the relevant program.
-In addition, the technology developed with the funding provided in our products) may not be transferred, without appropriate governmental approvals.
-Such approvals, if granted, may involve increased royalty payments to the Innovation Authority for royalty-bearing programs.
+Specifically, manufacturing outside of Israel, of any product incorporating technology developed with the funding provided by these grants is limited to a certain extent as set forth in the relevant program.
+In addition, the technology developed with the funding provided by these grants (which is embodied in our products) may not be transferred, without appropriate governmental approvals.
+Such approvals, if granted, may involve penalties payable to the Israeli authorities as well as increased royalty payments to the Innovation Authority for royalty-bearing programs.
 These restrictions do not apply to the sale or export from Israel of our products developed with this technology.